PeterPawn/YourFritz/reported_threats/480894/README.md

 2016-10-08 --:-- - First details mentioned on IPPF (http://www.ip-phone-forum.de/showthread.php?t=286994&p=2184758), after 114 days (> 16 weeks, counted from 2016-06-14) without any real response from vendor

-2016-10-18 --:-- - The flaw was a first time used to update a FRITZ!Box Cable 6490 (with OEM branding) with retail firmware - this was an intentional action by the owner of the device and no an attack from a stranger.
+2016-10-18 --:-- - The flaw was a first time used to update a FRITZ!Box Cable 6490 (with OEM branding) with retail firmware - this was an intentional action by the owner of the device and not an attack from a stranger.

 2016-11-13 02:06 - Still no message/further response from vendor, last contact regarding this case on 2016-06-16